LokibeatsThor/Gridfinity-Blender-Add-On/README.md

 ## Getting Started

-### Installation
+## 📦 Installation

-1. Download or clone this repository.
+1. Download the `.zip` file from the [Releases](https://github.com/LokibeatsThor/Gridfinity-Blender-Add-On/releases) section.
-2. In Blender, go to `Edit > Preferences > Add-ons > Install`.
+2. In Blender, go to `Edit > Preferences > Add-ons`.
-3. Select the `.zip` file or the folder containing this addon.
+3. Click `Install...`, choose the ZIP file, and enable the add-on.
-4. Enable the addon in the list.
+4. Go to the **"Gridfinity" tab** in the 3D Viewport Sidebar to use.

+---

 ### Usage